Shubham-404/DSA_Daily_Prog/README.md

 ## DSA_Daily_Prog
-##Here, I am going to post daily about
+Here, I am going to post daily about
-##1.
-What topic i learn
+1. What topic i learn
-##2.
-Name + Description(if needed) of the problem I solve to keep track and kinda revision as well.
+2. Name + Description(if needed) of the problem I solve to keep track and kinda revision as well.
-##3.
-Follow the suggestion given by ChatGPT:
+3. Follow the suggestion given by ChatGPT:
  --------------------------------------------------------------------------------------
    "🔹 Your Streak Idea
 Flexing a streak is fine—but let it reflect real learning: